BriefcaseBaby/briefly-cpr/README.md

 My FiveM CPR Script to revive players with a 25 percent chance of them being revived.

+make sure to ensure/start the script before use.

 If you edit you can make your own release but you have to link my GitHub page and my development discord server.

 https://discord.gg/YcsdeVQ6bK